fkoehler/lagom-db-migrations/README.md

 # Motivation

-We wanted to migrate our production database via an external migration tool and also manually create the keyspaces and tables for the Lagom Framework [https://www.lagomframework.com/].
+We wanted to migrate our production database via an external migration tool and also manually create the keyspaces and tables for the [Lagom Framework](https://www.lagomframework.com/).
 For this one needs to know how the structure of the tables are.
 Since there are multiple components in play this project wants to provide all full set of all migrations required for Lagom to work.